BranchTaken/Hemlock/doc/design/memory.md

 allocated in a valid post-order (i.e. older values must be allocated before dependent younger values).
 Post-order promotion requires a stack for maintaining DAG traversal state; this ephemeral "move" stack is placed on top of the gray stack.
-Note that burying the gray stack during local->global promotion is always safe because the transitively immutable value(s) being promoted never contain references to the major heap, which can only contain transitively *mutable* values.
+Note that burying the gray stack during local→global promotion is always safe because the transitively immutable value(s) being promoted never contain references to the major heap, which can only contain transitively *mutable* values.